For caves instead of beaches, Phong Nha in central Vietnam has the world's largest underground passages.

-She wasn't exaggerating.
+That's not an exaggeration.
 Con Dao is Vietnam's most remote inhabited island group — 16 islands 230km off the southern coast, accessible only by a 45-minute flight from Ho Chi Minh City or an unreliable ferry.
 There are 9,000 people on Con Son, the main island.
 One town.
 One proper road.
-No international chains, no party boats, no Instagram cafes.
+No international chains, no party boats, no Instagram cafes — the polar opposite of the resort towers and night markets that have turned Phu Quoc into Vietnam's package-holiday island.

 What there is: the darkest chapter of Vietnamese colonial history, some of the country's healthiest coral reefs, and sea turtles nesting on beaches where you are likely the only human.